 This is a short-answer writing task type that tests your reading and writing skills.
-You have 10 minutes to write a one-sentence summary of a reading passage and have 2 or 3 Summarise written text tasks in a test.
+You have 10 minutes to write a one-sentence summary of a reading passage and have 2 or 3 Summarise Written Text tasks in a test.

-You are given a text to analyze, space to write, and a word counter.
+You have a text to analyze, space to write, and a word counter.
 Your sentence length must be between 5 and 75 words.
 We recommend that you write a sentence of about 35-40 words.
 This is manageable, you will make fewer errors, and it will enable you to score a top score!

 What method should I use in Summarise Written Text?

 Skim read the text to “get the gist”.
 This means work out the general topic of the text.

 Re-read, and note down keywords from the text.
 You want 6-8 key phrases overall, from the beginning, middle and the end.

 From your notes, begin to write your sentence.
 Keep adding, from your notes and from your memory.

 Go back to the original text, and check that you have covered all the main ideas.